Panic! at the Disco Logo

 Meaning and History

-Every studio album from Panic! at the Disco with its recognizable logo.
-However, most of them contain the name of a musical group decorated in different styles – from frilly old English type to modern futuristic design.
+Every studio album from Panic! at the Disco has its recognizable logo.
+However, most of them feature the name of a musical group in different styles from frilly old-English type to modern, futuristic design.
 Some fans think the phrase “Panic! at the Disco” was inspired by the famous British rock band The Smiths.
 But in fact, the famous name was taken from the song “Panic” (2004) by the little-known emo band Name Taken (formerly All That’s Left).
 Brendon Urie himself announced this.

 2005 – 2008

 The debut collection, A Fever You Can’t Sweat Out, was decorated with Old English lettering.
 They were frilly symbols with rounded serifs and thin curls like a vine.
-The font used for the title is in the upper case.
-The double rounded ends of the letters made them look like gnawed bones.
-The inscription was stretched out in one line and painted in golden color with a barely noticeable white border in some parts.
+The font used for the title is in uppercase.
+The double-rounded ends of the letters made them look like gnawed bones.
+The inscription was stretched into one line and painted in gold, with a barely noticeable white border in some parts.
 Such an emblem claimed Gothic elegance and subtlety.

 2008 – 2011

 A 2008 compilation called Pretty.
-Odd. was marked with a radically different style.
+Odd was marked with a radically different style.
 It was something bright, catchy, defiant, but pleasant.
 The inscription occupied two rows.
 At the top was the word “Pan!c” with an exclamation point instead of an “i.”
 The second one contained “at the” in small inconspicuous characters and a large “Disco.”
-The idea is to replace “i” with “!” came from the fact that they are very similar and look almost identical, only upside down.
+The idea of replacing “i” with “!” comes from their similarity: they look almost identical, just upside down.
 This brought life to the logo.
 But the Old English style of letters was preserved and even highlighted: the characters received characteristic protrusions in the middle and a 3D format.
 The boring color palette has been replaced with a bright one consisting of gold, white, purple, and grey turquoise.

 2011 – 2013

 On the cover of the Vices & Virtues collection, there was a completely different emblem from which only the group’s name remained familiar.
-The letters received a Gothic design: sharp and elongated ends, spikes, curls, fine patterns, short single lines, stars.
-The phrase differed from Gothic only in color – it was light gold.
-There was rounding in the center, but it was not closed into a solid ring but diverged into miniature strokes of different directions.
+The letters received a Gothic design: sharp and elongated ends, spikes, curls, fine patterns, short single lines, and stars.
+The phrase differed from Gothic only in color; it was light gold.
+There was rounding in the center, but it was not closed into a solid ring; it diverged into miniature strokes of different directions.
 The designers put an exclamation point at the end of the line with the word “Panic!” and instead of a dot over the “i,” they used a large star.
 Words began with capital letters, while all the rest were in lowercase.

 2013 – 2016

 The album Too Weird to Live, Too Rare to Die, added a new design to the logo.
-And since in the first row, along with “Panic!” got a fragment with “at the,” then the exclamation point was in the middle of the line.
+And since, in the first row, along with “Panic!”, got a fragment with “at the,” the exclamation point was in the middle of the line.
 Moreover, his point was common to the letter “i” from the bottom row in the word “Disco.”
-The inscription acquired a minimalistic style: the handwritten text was located diagonally and was made in thin, rounded letters.
+The inscription adopted a minimalist style: the handwritten text was set diagonally and written in thin, rounded letters.
 Its design resembled calligraphic handwriting.

 2016 – 2018